open-mmlab/mmflow/README.md

 - Faster training and testing speed with complete support of mixed precision training.
 - Refactored and more flexible architecture.

+## Installation

+Please refer to [install.md](docs/en/install.md) for installation and guidance in [dataset_prepare](docs/en/user_guides/2_dataset_prepare.md) for dataset preparation.

+## Get Started

+Please see [Overview](docs/en/overview.md) for the general introduction of MMFlow.

+Please see [user guides](https://mmflow.readthedocs.io/en/1.x/user_guides/index.html) for the basic usage of MMFlow.
+There are also [advanced tutorials](https://mmflow.readthedocs.io/en/1.x/advanced_guides/index.html) for in-depth understanding of mmflow design and implementation .

+To migrate from MMFlow 0.x, please refer to [migration](docs/en/migration.md).

 ## Benchmark and model zoo

 Results and models are available in the [model zoo](docs/en/model_zoo.md).